 "The more vast the range of weight and the heavier the dumbbells can go, the lighter your pockets will be after the purchase," Parnell says.
-"While you should consider your budget and fitness plan, you also want to be sure you're getting a quality product, which could mean you have to spend a little more up front."
+"While you should consider your budget and fitness plan, you also want to be sure you're getting a quality product, which could mean you have to spend a little more upfront."

-If you have the opportunity to go to a store and try out some options, you could get a better sense for how easily the pair you're considering adjusts, how bulky they feel and how well you can grip them, which could affect your decision, Sulaver says.
+If you have the opportunity to go to a store and try out some options, you could get a better sense of how easily the pair you're considering adjusts, how bulky they feel and how well you can grip them, which could affect your decision, Sulaver says.